-Global economic conditions influence demand for food and agricultural products, which affects US agricultural trade.
+Global economic conditions and weather volatility in key agricultural production regions can influence demand for food and agricultural products.
 Therefore, US exports and imports shift to reflect changes in trade policies, world population and economic growth.
-Also impacting US agricultural trade is global supplies and prices, changes in the value of the US dollar and the government support for agriculture.
-Also impacting domestic and global demand are the uncertainties surrounding the COVID-19 pandemic, which have negatively impacted the demand and supply chains for agricultural products.
+Also impacting US agricultural trade are global agricultural and commodity supplies and prices, changes in the value of the US dollar and the government support for agriculture.